Mosuvy/Mosuvy/README.md

 Software developer with a strong interest in **backend systems**,
 while staying comfortable across web and mobile development.

-I’m continuously learning, not out of uncertainty,
+> I’m continuously learning not out of uncertainty,
-but because good engineers don’t stop sharpening their tools.
+> but because good engineers don’t stop sharpening their tools.

 ---